propa-data/propadata-docs/docs/index.md

 ## PropaData Applications

 ### PropaData Client App
-_It enables users to self-register, report business activities, manage their profiles, receive updates, and access a learning hub with curated content, all from their mobile devices._
+_It is a mobile application that enables users to self-register, report business activities, manage their profiles, receive updates, and access a learning hub with curated content, all from their mobile devices._

 **Features:**